 The new program “Home, to new beginnings” – Safer House will be responsible to support and apply YWCA’s principles, program philosophies, and policies.
 In this position, the candidate will be part of the Anti-Human Trafficking team that provides 24/7 support in Home to survivors of human trafficking within a residential setting.
 They will be able to work well in a dynamic work and team setting.
 This is a remarkable opportunity for an individual who seeks professional and personal challenges.

-The Part Time/On-Call Team Member will report to the Team Lead/Program Managers to assist in the operation of the Safer House in accordance with agency policies and procedures.
+The On-Call Team Advocate will report to the Team Lead to assist in the operation of the Safer House in accordance with agency policies and procedures.
 Which includes the following duties: maintaining appropriate record-keeping, complete intake/discharge forms, maintaining security for guests/staff/facilities, goal setting and referrals to other resources, promote co-operative living, participate in housekeeping duties including occasional food preparation and cleaning.

 - Provides appropriate professional understanding and intervention in response to emotional, behavioural, physical needs of clients